vk2diy/adxi/README.md

 ## Current status of this fork

-The first boards are about to be ordered.
+The first boards have been ordered.

 Completed: